Skip to main content

 Applying Advanced Computational and Technological Systems to the Understanding of Human Disease

-Members of the CSCB also collaborate on a variety of projects related to detecting, understanding and treating cancer, other diseases and clinical disorders, as well as projects on infectious disease and the development of new and more effective vaccines.
+Members of the CSCB also collaborate on a wide variety of projects related to detecting, understanding and treating cancer, other diseases and clinical disorders, as well as projects on infectious disease and the development of new and more effective vaccines.

 Bioinformatics